ShaanCoding/Tekh/PROGRAM-PLANNING.md

-> !goodbye <boolean> [<string>] | This enables or disables goodbye messages in addition to setting the message to <string>.
+> !goodbye '<boolean>' ['<string>'] | This enables or disables goodbye messages in addition to setting the message to '<string>'.

-> !reactAssign <add|post> [<string> <string> [<string>]]| This creates a react based role assignment post, where users can react with specific reactions to get a rank.
+> !reactAssign '<add|post>' ['<string>' '<string>' ['<string>']]| This creates a react based role assignment post, where users can react with specific reactions to get a rank.
 This takes in the emoji string, the rank string and then an optional rank description string.
 >
 > * Perhaps have a way to split this across multiple channels such as #compsci-subjects #engineering-subjects with a quick link to the hidden lobby?
 >
 >

-> !blackList <string> | Has the ability to blackList members from the bot, preventing spam, abuse or just annoying people from using the bot.
+> !blackList '<string>' | Has the ability to blackList members from the bot, preventing spam, abuse or just annoying people from using the bot.

-> !botChannel <add|remove> <String> | Adds or removes the ability for the bot to accept commands from that specific discord channel.
+> !botChannel '<add|remove>' '<String>' | Adds or removes the ability for the bot to accept commands from that specific discord channel.

-> !starBoard <bool> [<string>] | Adds the ability to enable or disable a starboard channel where when people who react with stars to a post, if the post exceeds 5 stars the post will be added to the starboard.
+> !starBoard '<bool>' ['<string>'] | Adds the ability to enable or disable a starboard channel where when people who react with stars to a post, if the post exceeds 5 stars the post will be added to the starboard.

-> !autoPrune <boolean> | Adds the ability to automatically prune discord the discord server periodically every 24 hours removing inactive users from the server.
+> !autoPrune '<boolean>' | Adds the ability to automatically prune discord the discord server periodically every 24 hours removing inactive users from the server.

-> !disable <string> | Disables a class of the bot for the server.
+> !disable '<string>' | Disables a class of the bot for the server.

-> !enable <string> | Enables a class of the bot for the server.
+> !enable '<string>' | Enables a class of the bot for the server.